Home Heat Pump Guide

 Pricing

-Daikin Altherma heat pump unit prices (before installation) typically range from:
+Daikin Altherma unit prices (before installation) typically range from:

-After the Boiler Upgrade Scheme grant of up to £7,500, many homeowners pay between £2,000 and £7,000 out of pocket for a fully installed Daikin system.
+After the Boiler Upgrade Scheme grant of up to £7,500, many homeowners pay between £2,000 and £7,000 out of pocket.
+If you are combining with solar panels, the combined savings on electricity can be substantial.

 Daikin vs Competitors